 Upon completion of the 5-year programme, graduates of Architecture must acquire a minimum of one year of professional practice and fulfil the requirements set by the Cyprus Technical Chamber in order to become registered architects with full professional accreditation.

 The Bachelor of Architecture is a full-time four-year course that comprises a total of 240 ECTS units.
 The units are distributed evenly to 8 semesters, 30 ECTS units each.
 The Diploma in Architecture is an additional full-time one-year course that consists of 60 ECTS units.
 The duration of each semester is 13 weeks.

 Bachelor of Architecture

 The Bachelor of Architecture is a four-year course that provides students with the skills and knowledge necessary to practice in the architectural profession and to be successful in the design of the built environment.
-The main aim of the Bachelor of Architecture program is to provide students with a thorough foundation of the many aspects that make up the discipline of architecture and equip them with knowledge, critical thinking, and cognitive independence for successful careers.
+The main aim of the Bachelor of Architecture programme is to provide students with a thorough foundation of the many aspects that make up the discipline of architecture and equip them with knowledge, critical thinking, and cognitive independence for successful careers.
 The course places a high priority on the integration of theory and practice and balances the aesthetic with the functional and the humanistic with technological aspects of the profession.
-The program is centered on a series of design studios for all four years, and it covers a wide spectrum of topics in history and theory of architecture, advanced architectural design, restoration and preservation, environmental design, technology, means of representation, humanities and cultural issues, environmental sciences, management, and professional studies.
+The programme is centred on a series of design studios for all four years, and it covers a wide spectrum of topics in history and theory of architecture, advanced architectural design, restoration and preservation, environmental design, technology, means of representation, humanities and cultural issues, environmental sciences, management, and professional studies.